Comparison between $W_2$ distance and $\dot{H}^{-1}$ norm, and localisation of Wasserstein distance: Non-asymptotic equivalence between distance and norm

+which defines a (possibly infinite) norm, which we will call the \emph{$\dHmo (\mu)$ weighted homogeneous Sobolev norm}.
+Note that this norm is finite only for measures having zero total mass.
+In the case $\mu$ is the Lebesgue measure, we will merely write \quotes{$\dHmo$} for \quotes{$\dHmo (\lambda)$}. \end{itemize}

-The $W_2$ Wasserstein distance is an important object in analysis, but it is non-linear, which makes it harder to study.
-For infinitesimal perturbations however, the linearized behaviour of $W_2$ is well known: if $\mu$ is a positive measure on~$M$ and $\dx\mu$ is an infinitesimally small perturbation of this measure, \footnote{Beware that here $\dx\mu$ denotes a small measure on~$M$, not the value of $\mu$ on a small area.} one has formally
+The $W_2$ Wasserstein distance is an important object in analysis; but it is non-linear, which makes it harder to study.
+For infinitesimal perturbations however, the linearised behaviour of $W_2$ is well known: if $\mu$ is a positive measure on $M$ and $\dx{\mu}$ is an infinitesimally small perturbation of this measure, \footnote{Beware that here $\dx{\mu}$ denotes a small measure on $M$, not the value of $\mu$ on a small area.} one has formally (see \citep[\S~7.6]{topics} or \cite[\S~7]{OttoVillani})

-More precisely, one has the following equality, known as the \emph{Benamou--Brenier formula}~\cite{Benamou-B:99}: for two positive measures $\mu,\nu$ on~$M$,
+More precisely, one has the following equality, known as the \emph{Benamou–Brenier formula} \citep[Prop.~1.1]{BenamouBrenier}: for two positive measures $\mu, \nu$ on $M$,

-Then, a natural question is the following: are there \emph{non-asymptotic} comparisons between the $W_2$ distance and the $\dot{H}^{-1}$ norm?
-Technically, we are looking for inequalities like
+Then, a natural question is the following: are there \emph{non-asymptotic} comparisons between the $W_2$ distance and the $\dHmo$ norm?
+Concretely, we are looking for inequalities like

-for constants $0<c\leq C<\infty$, under mild assumptions on $\mu$ and~$\nu$.
+for constants $0 < C_{\mrm{a}} \leq C_{\mrm{b}} < \infty$, under mild assumptions on $\mu$ and $\nu$.

-\section{Controlling $W_2$ by $\dot{H}^{-1}$}
+\subsection{Controlling $W_2$ by $\dHmo$}